Wily Beast and Weakest Creature

 Touhou Kikeijuu ~ Wily Beast and Weakest Creature (東方鬼形獣 〜 Wily Beast and Weakest Creature.) is the 17th main game in the Touhou Project and the 24th game overall.
 It was announced on ZUN's blog on April 17, 2019.
-A playable demo was released on May 5, at Reitaisai 16, and the full version was released at Comiket and on Steam on August 12.
+A playable demo was released on May 5, at Reitaisai 16, and the full version was released at Comiket and on Steam on August 12, at Comiket 96.

 Gameplay

 Wily Beast and Weakest Creature is a vertical danmaku game.
-The player shoots enemies as they come from the top of the screen while attempting to dodge their attacks, and fighting a boss at the end of each stage.
+The player shoots enemies as they come from the top of the screen while attempting to dodge their attacks and fighting a boss at the end of each stage.
 During difficult sections, the player can use Spell Cards to clear the screen of bullets, but have a limited number available to them, meaning they must be used cautiously.
 However, they can enter Focus Mode at any time, which lets them deal more damage in a concentrated area, at the cost of movement speed.
 Enemies who are killed will drop either Power, which increases the player's damage, or Point Items, which contribute to replenishing the player's lives and spell cards.

 The available player characters are Reimu, Marisa, and Youmu.
 Reimu is the slowest character but has homing bullets.
 Marisa is faster and can collect items more easily.
 Youmu is the fastest character and her focused shot can deal heavy amounts of damage at once, but requires a few seconds to charge.

 Instead of a shot type, Wily Beast and Weakest Creature features three different "animal spirits" for the player to choose from, each with distinct abilities.
 The personality of the player character also changes, depending on which spirit they have equipped.